omeatai/mern-project-library-tracker/README.md

 This is a modern Library Borrow Tracker application built with React, Node, Express and MongoDB by Ifeanyi Omeata.

+The Library Borrow Tracker application is a comprehensive tool designed to streamline the process of managing book borrowings in a library setting.
+The application offers a user-friendly interface for library assistants to efficiently record and track users' borrowing activities.

+The workflow begins with the "Create User" page, where the borrower's name is registered, and a corresponding entry is listed on the "List User" page.
+Subsequently, on the "Create Borrowed Book" page, the library assistant can select the borrower's name from the available options and input details of the book to be borrowed.
+This includes information such as title, author, genre, ISBN, published date, description, and the desired duration of the loan in days.

+The application ensures accurate tracking of borrowed books, and the "List Borrowed Book" page displays a comprehensive overview of all books that have been borrowed, along with their relevant information.
+This systematic approach facilitates efficient library management and enhances the overall borrowing experience for both library staff and users.

 ## Development Tools/Stack

 - React [https://react.dev/](https://react.dev/)